dandougherty/Molly/README.md

 assume that encryption is randomized.
 Thus, at the runtime level we treat encryption as a relation rather than a function.

-The paper "Molly: A Verified Role Compiler" on the ArXiv at @@ gives a comprehensive description of the code and a prose account of the proofs.
+The paper "Molly: A Verified Role Compiler" on the ArXiv [identifier TBA] gives a comprehensive description of the code and a prose account of the proofs.